codatio/codat-docs/docs/using-the-api/optimizing-api-calls.md

 ```http
 https://api.codat.io/companies/{companyId}/data/accounts?page=1&pageSize=100&query=modifiedDate>2022-08-23&orderby=-modifiedDate
 ```
-This returns any accounts for the given `companyId` that were added to or updated in Codat since midnight UTC on the 23 of August, 2022.
+This returns any accounts for the given `companyId` that were added or updated in Codat since midnight UTC on the 23 of August.
 Newest results are displayed first and paged with a size of 100.

 :::